Welcome to our website! Fáilte go dtí ár suíomh gréasáin úr!

 Travel to Belgium:

-- All people arriving in Belgium must fill in the Passenger Locator Form and follow the instructions they receive by text afterwards.
+- Fill in the Passenger Locator Form and follow the instructions on quarantine etc. they receive by text afterwards.

-- For information on exemptions, PCR tests, and transiting please consult the following website www.info-coronavirus.be/en/travels
+- For more information on exemptions, PCR tests, and transiting please consult the following website www.info-coronavirus.be/en/travels

 - Ireland is at Level 5 of the Government's Alert Level Framework.